 I think it’s possible upstate because it’s more affordable and there is more down time, which is what Brooklyn used to be.
 Now Brooklyn is more expensive—the art space that used to be around the corner from me is now a gym, the tattoo shop an insurance firm, the record shop a bank.

-I’ll never be grateful for the sickness that drove me out of the city, but I am grateful for the life I have today.
+I’ll never be grateful for the stress that drove me out of the city, but I am grateful for the life I have today.
 It’s quiet, but not boring, there’s actually so much going on in the Hudson Valley & Catskills that I can’t do everything.
 From music shows, to literary readings, to gallery openings, to hiking, swimming, and farming.
 I thought I would feel isolated, but I’m always running into someone in town that I know, always meeting yet another City expat or weekender that wishes they could be here full time.

 I think the best gift that this move has given me is that now I know I can hustle anywhere.
 NYC gave me the gift of making me tough, creative, and resourceful and now I get to do that in a beautiful place where I actually have time to enjoy it.

 If I could’ve told myself anything a few years ago it would’ve been just to leave.
 Leave before it gets so bad you have to leave.
 Life is too short to be miserably hanging onto what you think you are and where you think you need to be.
-Just fucking leap, you will land and it may be even better than you’d thought it would be.
+Just leap, you will land and it may be even better than you’d thought it would be.